localstack/docs/content/en/contributing/parity-testing.md

 If specific paths are skipped from the verification, it means LocalStack does not have parity yet.
 {{< /alert >}}

 ### Debugging the Transformers

-Sometimes different transformers might interfere, especially regex transformers and reference transformations can be tricky.

-We added debug logs so that each replacement step should be visible in the output to help locate any unexpected behavior.
+Sometimes different transformers might interfere, especially regex transformers and reference transformations can be tricky We added debug logs so that each replacement step should be visible in the output to help locate any unexpected behavior.
 You can enable the debug logs by setting the env `DEBUG_SNAPSHOT=1`.

 ```json
 localstack.testing.snapshots.transformer: Registering regex pattern '000000000000' in snapshot with '111111111111'